Macedonian police detain 30 people over parliament invasion

 The public prosecutor’s office said it issued an order relating to 36 people in connection with the attack by protesters that left more than 100 people injured.

 Those detained were brought to Skopje’s criminal court for questioning and charged with “terrorist threat to the constitutional order and security,” which carries a minimum jail sentence of 4 years.

 Former Interior Minister Mitko Chavkov, two former police officials, three lawmakers and protest leaders are among those detained.

-The conservative VMRO-DPMNE party condemned Tuesday’s detentions and staged protests in front of the court building.
+The opposition VMRO-DPMNE party condemned the detentions and called for a protest later in the afternoon in front of the court building.

 Macedonia’s parliament elected a new center-left coalition government led by Zaev in May this year, ending a six-month political stalemate.